velvetkevorkian/website-2021/posts/blog/hd-movement-tracking-further-and-final-iteration.md

 <iframe class="ql-video" allowfullscreen="true" src="https://player.vimeo.com/video/24478981" width="640" height="360" frameborder="0"></iframe>

-I couldn\'t settle on a good way to display lots of frames in one print, so I scrapped the idea of doing just prints and looked at the video again to see what could be improved.
+I couldn't settle on a good way to display lots of frames in one print, so I scrapped the idea of doing just prints and looked at the video again to see what could be improved.
 Sampling colours from an image is one of my favourite techniques for natural looking colour palettes, so